simorxb/loopshaping-and-disturbance-observer/README.md

 ### Simulation
 The simulation includes the following settings to make the scenario more realistic:

-White noise is added to the measured controlled variable.
+- White noise is added to the measured controlled variable.
 - The disturbance $F_d$ steps to 20 N after 10 seconds.
-- The control input is saturated at ± 50N.

 ### Simulation Results
 The results show that the extended state observer effectively estimates the disturbance $F_d$ and compensates for it, ensuring zero steady-state error in response to a step input.

-### Author
+## Author
 This project is developed by Simone Bertoni.
 Learn more about my work on my personal website - [Simone Bertoni - Control Lab](https://simonebertonilab.com/).

-### Contact
+## Contact
 For further communication, connect with me on [LinkedIn](https://www.linkedin.com/in/simone-bertoni-control-eng/).